-Statement of use Industrie Chimiche Forestali S.p.A. has reported the information mentioned in this GRI Content index for the period 01.01.2023-31.12.2023 with reference to the GRI Standards.
+Statement of use Industrie Chimiche Forestali S.p.A. provided the information included in this GRI Content index for the period 01.01.2024-31.12.2024 in accordance with the GRI Standards.

 GRI 1 used GRI 1: Foundation 2021

 Relevant Sector Standard GRI N/A